• Skip to primary navigation

 Step 2 - Create a broth and aromatics

-In a dutch oven or a soup pot, saute leeks (you can swap with shallot or small onion) and celery in olive oil.
-Mix with a spatula and cook until the vegetables have softened about 4-5 minutes.
+In a Dutch oven or a soup pot, saute leeks (you can swap with shallot or small onion) and celery in olive oil.
+Mix with a spatula and cook until the vegetables have softened, about 4-5 minutes.
 Add grated fresh ginger.
 Along with this, I like to add this fantastic Vadouvan seasoning from La Boite.
 As a side note, Lior from La Boite makes impressive spice blends, and Vadouvan is one of my favorites.
-It's delicate and has this incredible aroma, a nice intro into Indian spices.
+It's delicate and has this incredible aroma, a nice intro to Indian spices.
 Vadouvan is a sweet and savory Indian curry spice blend with French influences.
 It often contains fenugreek, cumin, onion, and garlic.
 So it's easy to recreate the spice notes if you don't have it on hand and/or hard to find at the store.

 making carrot ginger soup